qualcomm/aimet/Docs/glossary.rst

    Variant
       The combination of machine learning framework (:term:`PyTorch`, :term:`TensorFlow`, or :term:`ONNX`) and processor (Nvidia version or CPU) that determines which version of the AIMET API to install.

+   W16A16
+      An abbreviation for "weights 16, activations 16", indicating that both weights and activations are set to 16-bit integer quantization.

    Weights
       Parameters that collectively represent features in a model.